ToucanProtocol/toucan-sdk/docs/classes/default.md

 **`Param`**

-pool symbol of the pool to fetch for
+The pool symbol of the pool to fetch for

 **`Param`**